The post Breaking the Ruhls (and The Rules) appeared first on Dan Griffin.

 The post Empathy is the Enemy of Violence – Episode 58 appeared first on Dan Griffin.

-How to Reconnect After a Fight https://dangriffin.com/how-to-reconnect-after-a-fight/ Tue, 03 Apr 2018 00:28:06 +0000 https://dangriffin.com/?p=7261 Any relationship worth its salt—whether it’s with a partner, spouse, co-worker, friend, or child—is well-seasoned with conflict.
+]]>Any relationship worth its salt—whether it’s with a partner, spouse, co-worker, friend, or child—is well-seasoned with conflict.
 “We never fight” is really just code for “We are never honest with one another.”
-So, don’t measure your success in a relationship...
+So, don’t measure your success in a relationship based on how often you fight, measure it based on how calmly and respectfully you manage to behave during a fight, and how authentically you are able to reconnect with the other person afterwards.

 The post How to Reconnect After a Fight appeared first on Dan Griffin.

-A major shift is happening in how we view gender, sexuality and violence.
+]]>A major shift is happening in how we view gender, sexuality and violence.
 Many people, like our guest Mary Woods, see echoes of the 60s civil rights movements in this modern era of protest and consciousness raising.
 But, many men feel confused about their place in these movements.
 In the stories we hear day after day, men are the perpetrators of the sexual violence, racial violence, and gun violence.
 Much of the conversation focuses on how to change men–and no doubt, change is needed.
 But, as Dan often says, “We can’t just change what men think, we have to change what we think about men.”

 Change cannot happen when people are silenced or dismissed.
 The Women’s Movement has had its success through teaching women how to understand the day-to-day mechanics of their oppression and the importance of speaking out against them.
 In order to speak out, they had to build a huge community of people who would lend their support and make it safe for them to speak out and take action.